logo

 Lastly, take it one step at a time.
 Trying to learn all the terms at once can be overwhelming.
 Start with the basics, gradually incorporating more advanced terms as you become more comfortable with the game.
 Soon enough, you'll be confidently navigating the exciting world of Live Craps in online casinos.

-What is the "Pass Line" in Live Craps?
+What is the "Pass Line" bet in Live Craps?

-The "Pass Line" is a fundamental craps bet in the live dealer format.
-It predicts that the come-out roll will result in a 7 or 11, winning even money.
-If the roll is 2, 3, or 12, it's a "Crap Out," resulting in a loss.
+The "Pass Line" is a basic bet in live craps.
+It means you're betting that the first roll (the come-out roll) will be a 7 or 11, which pays out at even money.
+If the roll is a 2, 3, or 12, it's called "Craps" or "Crap Out," and you lose your bet.

-What does "Betting Wrong" mean in Live Craps?
+What does "Betting Wrong" mean when playing Live Craps in Ghana?

-"Hard Numbers" in live craps refer to outcomes where both dice show the same number.
-For example, "Hard 2" is when both dice show 1, and "Hard 8" is when both show 4.
+"Hard Numbers" in live craps are specific combinations where both dice show the same number.
+For example, a "Hard 6" is when both dice show a 3, and a "Hard 10" is when both show a 5.
+These have specific payouts.

-How does the "Come Out" roll work in Live Craps?
+How does the "Come Out" roll work in Live Craps in Ghana?

-What is the significance of the number 7 in Live Craps?
+Why is the number 7 so important in Live Craps?

 Related Guides